rontarrant/gtkDcoding/docs/_posts/2019-04-26-0030-radiomenuitem-practical.md

 } // this()
 ```

-Now let’s look at…
+Now let’s look at...

 ## Mutual Exclusion in the ObservedFeaturesList Class

-Again, we’ll look at this in chunks…
+Again, we’ll look at this in chunks...

 ### Chunk #1